envisionecommerce/devdocs/guides/v2.0/architecture/archi_perspectives/service_layer.md

 * Management interfaces
 * Metadata interfaces

-However, there is no requirement that service contracts conform to all three patterns.
+However, there is no requirement that service contracts confirm to all three patterns.

 <h3>Advantages of service contracts</h3>
 Service contracts permit you to add a new customer extension that adds or changes business logic-level resource models and models without breaking the system.
 How?
 Through the use of the &lt;preference&gt; element of a dependency injection config file (`di.xml`) file.
 The `di.xml` file specifies which PHP class to use for the interface `Magento\Customer\Api\CustomerRepositoryInterface`.